simeonackermann/Kupferwork-for-Drawio/README.md

 ## ExportAsTTL

-Export current (CHOWLK) graph directly from menu as turtle (TTL) file, converted with CHOWLK API.
+Adds *File -> Export As -> TTL* to export current (CHOWLK) graph turtle (TTL) file, converted with CHOWLK API.

 ## CHOWLKFromCSV

-Import CHOWLK graph from CSV.
-Use columns header as classes.
+Adds *Arrange -> Insert -> Advanced -> CSV as CHOWLK* to create a CHOWLK graph from CSV column headers.

 ## Usage

-Copy `kupferwork.js` into Drawio plugins folder an
+Add `kupferwork.js` as external plugin into drawio.

 ## Dev